Coffee Tasting

 The Coffee Tasting Framework

-Use the The Coffee Tasting Framework to systematically assess colour, aroma, mouthfeel, taste and flavour.
+Use the The Coffee Tasting Framework to systematically assess aroma, mouthfeel, taste and flavour.
 You can:

 - Identify each coffee’s defining characteristics